buckferbwild/ModernWordPressWebsite/README.md

 ## Installation

-*Modern WordPress Website* is installed as a mu-plugin.
-This way we intercept WordPress requests at an earlier stage and have more control over the application.
+MWW is installed as a mu-plugin.
+This way we intercept WordPress requests at the earliest stage possible and have more control over the application.

-To get started, simply follow these steps in a clean WordPress installation:
+To get started, download a fresh copy of WordPress, run the install process and run these commands inside of it:

+1. Download a fresh copy of WordPress
+2. Run the install process normally
-- Run `git clone https://github.com/Luc45/ModernWordPressWebsite wp-content/mu-plugins` in the root folder of a clean WordPress installation
+3. On the root folder, run: `git clone https://github.com/Luc45/ModernWordPressWebsite wp-content/mu-plugins`
-- Run `composer update` in **wp-content/mu-plugins/mww/**
-- (Recommended) You will not need your theme anymore, you can create an empty theme with just index.php, style.css and functions.php.
-[Download empty theme](https://github.com/Luc45/EmptyTheme/archive/master.zip).
+4. Go to `wp-content/mu-plugins/mww/` and run `composer update`
-- (Recommended) Set up tests by editing .env.example and renaming it to .env - Run tests with `vendor/bin/codecept run`
+5. (Recommended) Renaming `.env.example` to `.env` and enter your environment credentials in it.
+Run tests with `vendor/bin/codecept run`

-Now it's up to you to create awesome stuff!
+6. (Recommended) Delete all themes from `wp-content/themes`.
+Download [Empty Theme](https://github.com/Luc45/EmptyTheme/archive/master.zip) and set it as the active theme.

 ## How it works

-Even though MWW is powerful, it's also very simple.
-It all starts with the routes:
+MWW leverages the `template_include` filter to implement it's own `Template` system and keep all the application logic inside MWW itself, thus not needing a theme.

+So we start by routing requests to the appropriate views.

 ```php
 // routes/app.php